Sign In Register

 Healthcare Facilities5

-Loraine has an average annual temperature of 64°F (18°C).
+Loraine enjoys a temperate climate with an average annual temperature of 64°F (18°C).
 Winters average 43°F in January while summers reach 84°F in July.
-Annual precipitation is 22.0 inches.
-The area enjoys 328 sunny days per year.
+The area gets 328 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 22.0 inches (drier than the 38-inch national average).
+The area receives 1.6 inches of snow annually.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 2,281 feet.

 Temperature